DevOps-Represent/cdk-workshop/README.md

 - People in tech exploring options for 'infrastructure as code'
 - Anyone looking to add new skills to their resume
 - People in tech curious about CDK, but haven't had a chance to use it
-- People with javascript/Typescript knowledge wanting to try infrastructure as code
+- Engineers looking to broaden their infrastructure knowledge

 </p></details>